qd-qd/webauthn/README.md

 - Invulnerable to password attacks: Some users might reuse passwords, and an attacker may obtain the user's password for another website (e.g. via a data breach).
 Also, text passwords are much easier to brute-force than a digital signature.

 WebAuthn is part of the FIDO2 framework, which is a set of technologies that enable passwordless authentication between servers, browsers, and authenticators.
 Nowadays WebAuthn is well supported.

-WebAuthn is a passwordless way to authenticate, not an usernameless way to authenticate.
-One possible solution to remove the username too is to combine WebAuthn the [`residential keys`](https://duo.com/labs/tech-notes/resident-keys-and-the-future-of-webauthn-fido2).

 ## How WebAuthn works